 Design and Setup

 Active subwoofers are often smaller than a single passive subwoofer and don’t take up much room.
 This also gives users the freedom to move them around to find the sweet spot in your room.
 However, keep in mind that active subwoofers are often heavier because they contain more components.
+There are some active subs in our list of best subwoofers under 500 which can deliver powerful and low frequency bass and sound in your room.

-On the other hand, passive home theater subwoofers, while larger, can give you more control over your whole speaker system.
+On the other hand, passive home theater subwoofers, while larger, can give you more control over your whole speaker equipment.
 They are also highly compatible with a receiver or amplifier because most of these devices are created to have a subwoofer speaker output.

 We also touched upon this briefly in the beginning.
 While the passive sub on its own is the cheaper option, the cost can increase immensely when you account for all the other components you need to set your home theater.
 In our expert opinion, our team believes the cost can balance out because the passive sub has a lower impact on your power bill.

-Our team reminds you not to look at the price when choosing a powered subwoofer or a passive one.
+Our team reminds you not to look at the price range when choosing a powered subwoofer or a passive one.
 What’s most important is the quality of the low frequency sounds it can reproduce and what’s the best choice for your setup and needs.

 Both powered subwoofers and passive ones offer hard line connection via the subwoofer speaker output.
 This will allow you to connect passive subwoofers to a receiver and amplifier, and powered subwoofers to other devices.